Updated: 10/8/2018 | October 8th, 2018

 New Orleans is a city with soul.
 It’s seen some hard times, but it lives on with a zest for life unmatched by most places.
 It has a rich and long history and is filled with scrumptious French-inspired Creole and Cajun food, live jazz music, street performers, and an appreciation for all the temptations of life.
 Life is lived well here in the Big Easy.
 You don’t come here to relax – you come here to indulge!
 In my opinion, New Orleans one of the most eclectic and vibrant cities in the United States.

-For more travel tips on New Orleans, check out this post on how to spend 4 days there.
+For more travel tips on traveling New Orleans, check out this post on for suggested itinerary on how to spend 4 days there.

 Asheville is Portland in the North Carolina mountains: full of tasty craft beer, food, and hipsters.
 I liked the area a lot, including its proximity to some wonderful and scenic mountain hikes such as the Carolina Mountain Trail.
 Moreover, the town has a lot of parks for those wanting something closer — and be sure to check out the Ashville Botanical Gardens near the university campus.
 The beautiful Smoky Mountains are a short drive away, and the gigantic Biltmore estate, the largest privately owned home in the US and once home to George Vanderbilt, is on the outskirts of the city.
 If you’ve ever seen Downton Abbey, that’s what the house is like!
 (And, if you haven’t, you should!
 The show is addicting!)